 Can septoplasty be combined with a cosmetic rhinoplasty?

 Rhinoplasty surgery is very commonly combined with septoplasty and this procedure is known as septorhinoplasty.
-Combining a rhinoplasty and septoplasty together means you can have one combined procedure with one single recovery period.
+Combining rhinoplasty and septoplasty together means you can have one combined procedure with one single recovery period.
 In many cases, cartilage grafts are removed from the septum and are often needed during a cosmetic rhinoplasty surgery as a structural graft.
 Choosing to have a cosmetic rhinoplasty after your septoplasty procedure may then mean that this valuable cartilage from the septum is then not available for use as a structural graft during rhinoplasty and your surgeon may then need to remove cartilage from either your ear or ribs.
 Combining the two procedures also means a single recovery period rather than having to undergo two separate recovery periods.

 RELATED: Common questions about Rhinoplasty